ajmcf52/chitchat/dev_notes/diary.md

 2 hours logged tonight, 2 hours logged this AM, and another hour logged in the early afternoon.
 Looking to extend that early afternoon session a bit more.
 It's difficult to find areas that are both comfortable and quiet; I may work out on the deck for a bit tomorrow, as my room is typically quite stuffy and gross.

 Out.

+---

+## Pleasantly Surprised

+### Sunday, August 28th 8:22AM PST

+---

+After tweaking the _ChatUser_ state machine, I realized that the I/O handlers and workers for _ChatUser_ had already previously been adopted completely to take on the more recent messaging system that I proposed a few days ago.

+That being said, it appears we are pretty much at the point where we can start testing our code, and seeing if we can get the basic functionality fulfilled.
+I suspect that, if we are to come across any errors, that they will be much easier to track down this time around with my newly introduced approach to sending and receiving application-wide messages.